Efficient Estimation for Staggered Rollout Designs: Application to Procedural Justice Training

-\paragraph{Balance and robustness checks.} Although treatment timing was explicitly randomized in our application, as discussed in the supplement to \citet{wood_procedural_2020}, there are some concerns about non-compliance wherein officers could volunteer to receive the training before their randomly assignment date, particularly towards the end of the training period.
+\paragraph{Balance and robustness checks.} Although treatment timing was explicitly randomized in our application, as discussed in the supplement to \citet{wood_procedural_2020}, there are some concerns about non-compliance wherein officers could volunteer to receive the training before their randomly assigned date, particularly towards the end of the training period.
 (The observed treatment variable in the data is the \textit{actual} training date, and whether an officer volunteered is not recorded.)
 We therefore conduct a series of robustness and balance checks to evaluate the extent to which non-compliance may have violated the assumption of random treatment timing.
 We first test for balance in pre-treatment outcomes by testing the null that $\expe{\hat{X}} =0$, as described in Section \ref{subsec: extensions}.
 In particular, we use the scalar $\hat{X}$ used by the CS estimator for each of our summary parameters and outcomes, with results shown in Table \ref{tbl:covariate balance}.
 Reassuringly, we do not find any (individual or jointly) significant imbalances in $\hat{X}$ using our main analysis sample.
 Interestingly, we do find a significant imbalance for use of force if we include officers in the pilot program and special units, who are known not to have followed the randomization protocol, which suggests that these tests may be powered to detect some relevant violations of the randomization assumption.
 Second, we construct an ``event-study plot'' that tests for placebo pre-treatment effects prior to the date of training, and generally do not find any concerning pre-treatment placebo effects.
 These results, and those for our subsequent balance checks, are shown in Appendix \ref{appendix: additional application results}.
 Third, we test for covariate balance on year of birth, one of the few pre-treatment demographic variables in the data.
-We find that average year of birth is similar across training dates, although in one of our two specifications we statistically reject the null of exact equality ($p=0.02$), possibly suggesting some slight imbalance on age.
+We find that average year of birth is similar across training dates, although in one of our two specifications we statistically reject the null of exact equality at the 10\% level (sup-t $p$-value $=0.08$), possibly suggesting some slight imbalance on age.
 Finally, as a robustness check we re-do our main analysis excluding units who were trained in the final year of the training program, when noncompliance was suspected to be more severe.
-The qualitative patterns are similar, although the estimates for use of force are somewhat smaller and no longer statistically significant.\footnote{Curiously, we do find some imbalance in $\hat{X}$ for use of force ($p=0.01$) when omitting the later-treated units, although not for our other outcomes (see Appendix Table \ref{tbl:covariate balance - omit late treated}).
-This raises some concern about other deviations from randomization protocol, and so our results should be viewed with some caution.
-However, given the many sub-samples and outcomes for which we have tested balance and robustness, it is also possible this is an artifact of multiple hypothesis testing.}
+The qualitative patterns are similar, although the estimates for use of force are no longer statistically significant in some specifications.